Chatbot Flows

 Steps:

-1. Click the Logic Input button (code download icon) in the toolbar.
+1. Click the Switch button (shuffle icon) in the toolbar.

 2. Click on the canvas to place the node.